moldov/SNES-to-NeoGeo/README.md

 I created that code to be able to connect some 8bitdo awesome wireless controllers to my NEO GEO MVS1B which I was consolizing.
-Also the goal was not only to connect wireless controllers to arcade board but also implement turbo fire buttons, dip switch wireless control and some more interesting things.
+Also the goal was not only to connect wireless controllers to arcade board but also implement turbo fire buttons, DIP switches wireless control and some more interesting things.

 Some short notes and pictures you can see below.